At Northern it is our aim to meet our obligations under the public sector equality duty by having due regard to the need to:

 Eliminate discrimination and other conduct that is prohibited by the Equality Act 2010

-Northern Primary School is an inclusive school, working towards greater equality in the whole school community.
+Northern Primary School is an inclusive school, working towards greater equality and equity in the whole school community.
 We use the curriculum and teaching to enhance the self-esteem of all those it serves and to provide a learning environment in which each individual is encouraged to fulfil her or his potential.
+As a Silver Rights Respecting School we are on a journey to embedding equity across all experiences and opportunities.

 At Northern, we will ensure that at every level, in all our work and throughout all aspects of the school community and its life, everyone will be treated equally in line with the Equality Act 2010.
 For our school this means not simply treating everybody the same but understanding and tackling the different barriers which could lead to unequal outcomes for different groups of pupils in school, whilst celebrating and valuing the achievements and strengths of all members of the school community.
 At Northern, every member of the school community should feel safe, secure, valued and of equal worth to ensure that they have the opportunity to fulfil their potential.